wordtreefoundation/rethinkdb_job/README.md

 # RethinkDBJob

-A simple model that tracks job information in RethinkDB for api-scripts.
+A simple model that tracks job information in RethinkDB for wordtreefoundation/api-scripts.
 Used in conjunction with beanstalkd (but not strictly required as a dependency).

 ## Usage